iambrj/notes/ocaml/variables-and-functions.md

 ;;
 (\* Does not compile - use explicit type annotation \*)
 ```
-An optional argument is erased as soon as the first positional (ie.e neither
+An optional argument is erased as soon as the first positional (i.e. neither
-labeled nor optional) argument definedafter the optional argument is passed in.
+labeled nor optional) argument defined after the optional argument is passed in.
 ```
 let concat x ?(sep="") y = x ^ sep ^ y;;
 concat "a" "b" ~sep:"=";;